 - Internal notes about the report.

-There are two graphs which indicate the key performance metrics and their trends throughout the duration of the test:
+There are two graphs which indicate the key performance metrics and their trends throughout the duration of the test.

-Load Graph - This shows the maximum number of users vs hits/s vs errors rate.
+Shows the maximum number of users vs hits/s vs errors rate.
 In the example above, you can see that while the load increased gradually until it reached its maximum, the hit/s increased rapidly and remained relatively high for the duration of the test and the errors rate stayed at 0%.

-Response Time Graph - This shows the maximum number of users vs response times, revealing how the size of the load affects the response times.
+Shows the maximum number of users vs response times, revealing how the size of the load affects the response times.

-Executive Summary (Printable Report)
+Generate an Executive Summary (Printable Report)

-A user can directly generate a printable version of a report using the Executive Summary button via the Actions menu.
+You can directly generate a printable version of a report using the Executive Summary button via the Actions menu.

 Follow these steps:

-NOTE: You can also customize your report logo.
-If you have customized your account logo in Account Settings, the custom account logo will display.
+Note: If you have customized your account logo in Account Settings, the custom account logo will display.